jsspen/the-pumpkin-room/README.md

 ### The Story

 I wrote all of the text in the game, no LLMs involved, and I retain the rights to it.
 To keep from going crosseyed while creating all the branching and looping pieces of the game I used a plain old spreadsheet and a flowchart "map" written in **Mermaid.js**.
-Both files are included here.
+The mermaid chart can be found in the backend directory.